I am a research scientist working at Eli Lilly and Company. A major part of my work involves supporting innovative diabetes research.

 I earned my Ph.D. degree in statistics from the University of Connecticut in Summer 2019.
 My dissertation was on integrative survival analysis with application to suicide risk, co-advised by Dr. Kun Chen and Dr. Jun Yan.
 I earned my B.S. degree in Statistics and an outstanding graduate award at the Tongji University, Shanghai, China in 2014.

-I like statistical thinking and have great enthusiasm for programming, mostly in R and Python.
-Consequently, I have been developing and maintaining a few R packages and Python modules for some statistical projects.
-I believe it is really an exciting and challenging world for statisticians and/or data scientists.
+I like statistical thinking and have great enthusiasm for scientific computing. mostly in R and C++.
+Consequently, I have been developing and maintaining several R packages for some research projects that I have participated in or been interested in.
+I believe it is an exciting and challenging world for statisticians and/or data scientists.

 One of my favorite statistical concepts is martingale learned from probability theory since

 In a sense life itself is a martingale.

 Formulated by the Nobel Prize laureate of 2002, Imre Kertész, in his book Ad kudarc with the Swedish title Fiasko:

 It is not the future that is expecting me, just the next moment, the future does not exist, it is nothing but a perpetual ongoing, a present now.
 The prediction for my future—is the quality of my present.